Complexity of Quadratic Quantum Chaos: Eigenstates of the Spin SYK Models

 where $\alpha$ is typically an integer, but can be extended to non-integer values.
 If the orthonormal basis is chosen to be the computational basis, the coefficients $c_i^{(j)}$ are simply the components of the eigenstate vector.
 Using \eqref{momcij}, the fractal dimension is defined as \cite{IvanMultifractalRMT}

 where the second equality holds for $N$-qubit systems with Hilbert space dimension $d = 2^N$.
 Since we are dealing with spin systems, we use the logarithm with base $2$, although this choice is not essential.
 It is instructive to examine the behavior of the fractal dimension in two extreme limits.
 In the fully ergodic phase, all coefficients $c_{i}^{(j)}$ are equal in magnitude and given by the inverse square root of the Hilbert space dimension, namely $c_{i}^{(j)} = 1/\sqrt{d}$.
 In this case, the moments evaluate to $I_{\alpha}(j,N) = d^{1-\alpha}$, and the fractal dimension is unity, $D_{\alpha} = 1$, for all $\alpha$.
 Conversely, in the localized phase, where the eigenstate is concentrated on only a few basis states, the moments remain constant with system size.
 This yields a vanishing fractal dimension, $D_{\alpha} = 0$ in the large $N$ limit.
-In the intermediate regime between localization and ergodicity, the eigenstates can be multifractal \cite{Luitz_Multifractal, Khaymovich:2021tkj}, \emph{i.e.}, non-trivial dependence on $\alpha$, and the fractal dimension takes values strictly between zero and one: $0 < D_{\alpha} < 1$.
+Between these limits, as realized for example in certain Rosenzweig–Porter–type matrix models, eigenstates can be multifractal \cite{Luitz_Multifractal, Khaymovich:2021tkj}, \emph{i.e.}, non-trivial dependence on $\alpha$, and the fractal dimension takes values strictly between zero and one: $0 < D_{\alpha} < 1$.

 For Haar-random states, constructed from the eigenvectors of the GUE, one can obtain an analytic expression for the fractal dimension.
 In this case, the coefficients of the eigenvectors follow the Porter–Thomas distribution \cite{PorterThomas}, from which the moments can be computed directly.
 One finds \cite{IvanMultifractalRMT}